 That’s not good!

-So the moral of the story boys and girls, is… improve your short game and your scores will drop!
+So the moral of the story boys and girls is… improve your short game (best gap wedges for backspin) and your scores will drop!

-But one of the biggest factors that prevents this has to do with contact on the short shots.
+But one of the biggest factors that prevent this has to do with contact on the short shots.

 Because if you fat or thin your short game shots, then the ball is going to either go too far or too short, leaving you a long putt or, heaven forbid… another chip!